abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 export default {
   data() {
     return {
-      message: 'hello!',
+      message: 'hello!'
     };
   },
   provide() {
     // use function syntax so that we can access `this` return {
-      message: this.message,
+      message: this.message
     };
-  },
+  }
 };
 ```